• About Us

 If your child is a toddler, it is very important that they understand the difference between being assisted and being fondled.
 If they are capable of caring for themselves, then only the parent and medical professionals should be allowed to examine their genitalia or other private body parts.
 We know that perpetrators of sexual abuse are typically relatives or people close to the family.
 So, it’s important that we inform our children that they should not be afraid to tell their parents if someone, no matter who it is, touched them inappropriately.

 Which leads me to the next point, how to distinguish a good touch from a bad touch.
 Educate your children on what good touches and bad touches are.
 They should know that a hug or high five are good touches.
 Bad touches are touches to their private areas or any touch that makes them feel uncomfortable.
-You can use dolls to do this or even role play with your child.
+You can use dolls to do this or even roll play with your child.
 Finally, let’s talk about supervision.

 Child-on-child sexual abuse is extremely common.
 Children who are left alone playing house or playing unsupervised in general are at risk for inappropriate sexual behaviors.
 Educate your child on what behaviors are acceptable during play time and ensure that an adult is always present to monitor their activities.
 I would highly encourage anyone who uses nanny or baby-sitting services in their home to keep the home monitored to ensure the safety of the child.